hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

     - `<join>`: Specifies the strategies to be used by the member to find other cluster members.
 Choose which strategy you want to use by setting its `enabled` attribute to `true` and the others to `false`.
         - `<multicast>`: Members find each other by sending multicast requests to the specified address and port.
-It is very useful if IP addresses of the members are not static.
+It is very useful if the IP addresses of the members are not static.
         - `<tcp>`: This strategy uses a pre-configured list of known members to find an already existing cluster.
 It is enough for a member to find only one cluster member to connect to the cluster.
 The rest of the member list is automatically retrieved from that member.
 We recommend putting multiple known member addresses there to avoid disconnectivity should one of the members in the list is unavailable at the time of connection.

 These configuration elements are enough for most connection scenarios.
-Now we will move onto the configuration of the Node.js client.
+Now we will move on to the configuration of the Node.js client.

 ### 1.4.2.
 Configuring Hazelcast Node.js Client